darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 	* Modify scripts in the 'Accounts: Public - Master File Only' folder
 	* Each of the scripts with 'SubScript' in the script name will need to call their respective scripts in each managed file.
 	* Follow the instructions carefully, changing the script steps as indicated in the script comments.
+	* If the master file is also a managed file, then the first script block is already configured for the master file.
+No need to change it.
 12. Script Modification 3: Accounts: ReturnAccountSettings
 	* Modify the script Accounts: ReturnAccountSettings in the master file.
 	* Specify a default password.